 22. Why will you avoid Telnet to remotely administer a Linux system?

-23. Which command is used to check the disk space, a number of files, and quota defined by the user?
+23. Which command is used to check the disk space, several files, and quota defined by the user?

 24. How would you change the window manager in Linux?

-We can use the /.xinitrc file change the window manager that will be used when login to the X window session.
+We can use the /.xinitrc file to change the window manager that will be used when logging into the X window session.
 The dot (.) is an indicator that the file is hidden.
 It means that this file will be absent while carrying out a normal listing in the directory.
 To set up a window manager, you have to save the following command in the file: